fjebaker/notes/nix-sysadmin.md

 ```bash
 sudo mount -a
 ```
 See [here](https://linoxide.com/file-system/example-linux-nfs-mount-entry-in-fstab-etcfstab/) for a network mount example.
+See [here](https://help.ubuntu.com/community/Fstab) for the ubuntu documentation on `fstab`.

 ### Burning CDs and DVDs <a name="toc-sub-tag-26"></a>
 An overview of Debian r/w CDs and DVDs can be found [here](https://wiki.debian.org/CDDVD).